-Do you want to achieve more and be more in 2019?
+Do you want to achieve more and be more in 2021?
 Many women have had great results using a vision board to help them visualize and achieve their goals.
 Research has proven that vision boards do, in fact, work.
-Today we’ll show you the steps to create your own vision board to help you visualize your dreams in the new year.
+Today we’ll show you the steps needed to create your own vision board and help you visualize your dreams in the new year.

 - A poster board or cork board to which you can glue or pin items

 - Alternatively, you can use a blank art book (there is no rule that says it has to be an actual “board”)

 - Magazines you can use for images or inspiring quotes

 - Photos, postcards, trinkets or other items you will want to view every day

 Set aside an hour or two for putting together your vision board.
 You’ll want to be in the right mood for this, so shut off the television or any other distracting gadgets.
 Light some candles and put on some relaxing music, if that appeals.
 Before you start creating your vision board, spend a little time figuring out your intentions for the coming year.
 Try asking yourself these questions and then jot down your answers:

 - What do you need?

 - Where do you want to be a year from now?

 - How do you want to feel when you get there?